bottyBotz/nn-template/docs/integrations/dvc.md

 $ dvc checkout
 ```

----
+!!! info

-Read more in the [docs](https://dvc.org/doc/start/data-versioning)!
+    Read more in the DVC [docs](https://dvc.org/doc/start/data-versioning)!